Minka1902/csv-for-you/README.md

 2) objectSeparator - NO-FUNCTION
 3) arrayOfArrays - Boolean that represents rather a line should be represented as an Array or Object
 4) returnArray - No-Function
+5) returnAsString - Array of property names that should be returned as a string (empty by default)

 ## Features
 1) Parses strings in CSV